grega/meet-greet/README.md

 Press 'w' when viewing the Python video feed window to toggle a greeting.

+Work in progress: packaging the `browser-console.js` script into a Chrome extension.

 [pyvirtualcam](https://pypi.org/project/pyvirtualcam/) would be preferable to OBS, but it doesn't seem to work yet on macOS 15.